Introduction to Multi-Armed Bandits: Learning from contextual bandit data

 \xhdr{Inverse propensity scoring.} Policy evaluation can be addressed via inverse propensity scoring (IPS), like in Algorithm~\ref{CB:alg:CB-simple-oracle}.
 This approach is simple and does not rely on a particular model of the rewards such as linearity or Lipschitzness.
 We estimate the value of each policy $\pi$ as follows:

-Just as in the proof of Theorem~\ref{CB:thm:CB-explore-then-exploit}, one can show that $\IPS(\pi)$ is equal to the policy value $\mu(\pi)$ in expectation, and close to it with high probability, as long as the probabilities are large enough.
+Just as in the proof of Theorem~\ref{CB:thm:CB-explore-then-exploit}, one can show that the IPS estimator is unbiased and accurate; accuracy holds with probability as long as the sampling probabilities are large enough.